What if I am an executor or personal representative?

 What happens when an estate is wound up?

-Once all taxes have been paid, and all other matters relating to the estate have been settled, the executors can then distribute the estate to the beneficiaries under the terms of the will.
-In Scotland, this is subject to claims being made according to ‘legal rights’.
-There is more information on legal rights on the Scottish Government website.
-This then completes or 'winds up' the estate.
+Once all taxes have been paid, and all other matters relating to the estate have been settled, the executors or personal representatives can then distribute the estate to the beneficiaries under the terms of the will or intestacy.
+In Scotland, this is subject to claims being made according to ‘legal rights’ (there is more information on legal rights on the Scottish Government website).
+This then completes or 'winds up' the estate (in other words, the ‘period of administration’ comes to an end).

-What if I do not want to be an executor or personal representative?
+What if I do not want to be an executor?

 If someone has died and appointed you as an executor in their will, but you do not wish to be an executor, you do not have to.
 Instead, you can ‘renounce’ your role as executor.
 In order to renounce your role as executor, you need to sign a deed of renunciation and submit it to the Probate Registry.

 If you wish to renounce your executorship, you must do so before doing anything that could be considered to be part of the executor’s role.
-If you carry out any duties of an executor, you cannot renounce the role, although you can delegate the role to an adviser.
+If you carry out any duties of an executor, you cannot renounce the role, although you can delegate the role to an adviser (you can find more information on using an adviser in section below).

 If the will appointed other executors as well as you, they can usually apply for probate and carry out the duties without you.
 If the will did not appoint any other executors, then someone must apply to court to be appointed as administrator of the estate.